Bhadeya

-Bhadeya is a underdeveloped country side locality in Gaya district of Bihar, India.
+Bhadeya is an underdeveloped country side locality in Gaya district of Bihar, India.
 Bhadeya is located in Barachati, Gaya, in the state of Bihar in northern India.
 Bhadeya includes Bhadeya, Karma and its localities of Azizabad, Karimgunj, Razagunj, Ansar Nagar, Zahoorabad.
 It also comprises Sondiha, Paili, Chhaura Bandh, Bigha, Imamgunj, Gaiwal Karma, Hasanpur, Mananbigha.

 Location

 Bhadeya is at 24.78 north and 84.98 east.
 It is close to the Gulsakari river.
 National Highway 2 and Oldham Road (the old road from Gaya to Chota Nagpur) pass through Bhadeya.

 Inhabitants

 Pathans are the ethnic majority.
 Beyond farming and local transport services people work in the states of the Persian Gulf, providing the area with an important source of income.

 Climate

 Bhadeya has a tropical climate.
 Summers are generally hot (April–June), while winters are cool (October–February).
 It experiences southwestern monsoon rains from July to September.

 Education

 Bhadeya has schools, Library and tuition centers serving rural south Bihar including: